 The Charred Garden Design

-The overall remit for this Cork garden design project was to deliver a cohesive, high-end outdoor space that balances strong architectural materials with immersive, nature-led planting. `Carol sought to create a refined yet functional garden that enhances everyday living, provides privacy and structure year-round, and supports biodiversity.
+The overall remit for this Cork garden design project was to deliver a cohesive, personalised outdoor space that balances strong architectural materials with immersive, nature-led planting. `Carol sought to create a refined yet functional garden that enhances everyday living, provides privacy and structure year-round, and supports biodiversity.

 Suburban Garden Redesign in Cork City